 Entry cost £20 per clan with proceeds will go towards the Scottish Surfing Federation.
 Everyone planning on entering the competition will have to join the Scottish Surfing Federation inorder to take part via www.thessf.com

 How does the Competition work?

 The teams are made up of 10 competitors with a Captain (Clan chief) and at least 2 entrees capable and willing to judge.
 Each team will have 10 scoring surfers in the event.
-There are 5 divisions that will be contested:
+There are 7 divisions that may be contested depending on numbers:

 •Longboard (minimum 9ft long)

 •Masters (Aged 35 or over on 01/01)

 •U14s (under 14 on 01/01)

 Points will be awarded in each division based on the following scoring system: 100pts for 1st, 80 for 2nd, 65 for 3rd, 50 for 4th, 40 for 5th, 30 for 6th, 25 for 7th, 20 for 8th.